yadisnel/go-ms-runtime/README.md

 ### Framework

-To write applications which run on Micro you can use the framework Go Micro.
+To write applications which run on Micro you can use the framework go-ms.

-- **go-ms-runtime:** Leverage the powerful [go-ms](https://github.com/yadisnel/go-ms) framework to develop microservices easily and quickly. go-ms abstracts away the complexity of distributed systems and provides simpler abstractions to build highly scalable microservices.
+- **go-ms-runtime:** Leverage the powerful [go-ms](https://yadisnel.github.io/go-ms) framework to develop microservices easily and quickly. go-ms abstracts away the complexity of distributed systems and provides simpler abstractions to build highly scalable microservices.

 ## Install